xkjsbxis97994/federation-head/README.md

 The Federation makes it possible for the client to consume/depend upon all federated projects with a guarantee that the components have been tested and verified to work together

+See [federation-hello](https://github.com/abseil/federation-hello) for a quick start example of how to consume the Federation.